-- The average amount given to the assistant waiter per couple for a 7–day cruise averaged about 1/2 of the head waiter's tip to anywhere from $1–$5 per person, per day and often was dependent upon whether they also brought wine or alcohol from bar, in which case, they stated they tip on average, $1 per drink.
+- The average amount given to the assistant waiter per couple for a seven–day cruise averaged about 1/2 of the head waiter's tip to anywhere from $1–$5 per person, per day.
+It's often dependent upon whether they also brought wine or alcohol from the bar, in which case, it was stated they tip on average, $1 per drink.

-- 75% of people stated that they tip the bartender and/or bar server $1–$2 per drink in addition to the service charge of 18% that is also added to each drink bill, with the exception of those who purchased the prepaid drink package
+- 75% of people said they tip the bartender and bar server $1–$2 per drink, in addition to the service charge of 18% that's added to each drink bill. (except for those who purchased the prepaid drink package).

-- A number of people stated that they do not eat in the main dining room (MDR), therefore do not tip additionally to the wait staff.
+- Several people stated they don't eat in the main dining room (MDR), therefore don't tip more to the wait staff.

-- Figures not included in the above numbers are by those who tip a portion of their gratuities at the beginning of the cruise and another portion at the end, depending on the level of service they received by the above-referenced crew members.
-Surprisingly, there were quite a large number of people who tip in this manner.
+- Figures excluded are those tipping a portion of the gratuities at the start of the cruise and the remainder at the end.
+The amount is dependent upon the level of service received by the above-referenced crew members.
+Surprisingly, there are a large number of people who tip in this manner.
 Another portion wrote that they prefer to tip their wait staff each meal, including the buffet or other dining areas.

-- Other crew members that people stated they tip are: Ship tour guide, pool staff, Kid's Club and nursery workers, photographer, hand-washing attendant at the Windjammer entrances, piano player, room service attendant, omelette maker, or a specific bartender that they used most frequently.
+- Some cruises stated they tip the ship tour guide, pool staff, Kid's Club and nursery workers, photographer, the hand-washing attendants, piano player, room service attendant, omelet maker, or a specific bartender.

-- Some people expressed that they reside in a country where tipping is not a customary practice, therefore, do not feel the need to tip at all while cruising.
+- Some people expressed they reside in a country where tipping is not a customary practice; therefore, they don't feel the need to tip at all while cruising.

-- A small number stated that they have felt that the crew members "make enough money or prefer not to tip at all" or they received poor service overall, therefore request to have their prepaid gratuities removed.
+- A small number who felt crew members make enough money, prefer not to tip at all, or received poor service and asked to have gratuities removed.

 - 79% of the contributors to this poll were female and 21% male.